roseengineering/openstack-playbooks/README.md

 Your public ssh key will also be copied over as an authorized key.
 It will then reboot the server.

-Next you need to build the openstack controller.
+Next you need to build the Openstack controller.
 I use the following playbook to build it.
 The parameter "hosts" is now set to the new static ip address of the server.

     ansible-playbook stack_control.yml -vv -e hosts=192.168.0.6 \
     -e provider_if=enp4s0 -e myip=192.168.0.6

-If you want to build a standalone cluster, the next command is used.
+To build a standalone cluster, the next command is used.
+If used, you can now create instances and test it.

     ansible-playbook stack_local.yml -vv -e hosts=192.168.0.6 \
     -e provider_if=enp4s0 -e myip=192.168.0.6

-Then you can create instances and test it.

-To add a nova/compute node to your openstack cluster, build the node as a base server again, passing its interface names and its static ip address.
+To add a nova/compute node to your Openstack cluster, build the node as a base server again, passing its interface names and its static ip address.
 For example, I run: